Avibase: Features

 Taxonomic concepts.
 The database is organized primarily around a table of unique taxonomic concepts.
+A taxonomic concept is a way of grouping similar taxa together in a database in a more flexible way as compared to specific species names.
 Each concept represents a unique biological circumscription and has been assigned a unique alphanumeric ID called Avibase ID.
 Avibase IDs allow the tracking of congruent taxonomic concepts among publication sources.
 There are approximately 58,000 unique taxonomic concepts described in Avibase.
 These include concepts traditionally recognized as species and subspecies, but also other taxonomic groupings (subspecies groups), various alternative taxonomic treatments recognized historically, and other concepts representing hybrids, color morphs and invalid or dubious forms.

 Nomenclature data.
-Each scientific name is also described to include citation data and the name associated with the original description.
-Approximately 48,000 acts have been recorded in Avibase, and various types of synonyms are also available.
+Each scientific name is described to include citation data and the name associated with the original description.
+Approximately 87,000 scientific names have been recorded in Avibase, and various types of synonyms are also available.

 Regional species checklists are available for more than 20,000 regions of the world.
 This includes all countries, territories and dependencies, and most regions defined in the GADM subnational layers such as provinces, states, prefectures, counties, departments, municipalities and districts (GADM levels 1 and 2), as well as over 2,500 islands.
-Regional checklists are available in several taxonomic formats and can also incorporate common names in a variety of languages.
-Data for regional checklists originates from a wide number of sources, such as the eBird EBD dataset and forums such as the Facebook Global Rare Bird Alert.
+Regional checklists are available in several taxonomic formats and can incorporate common names in a variety of languages.
+Data for regional checklists originates from multiple of sources, such as the eBird EBD dataset and forums such as the Facebook Global Rare Bird Alert.

 Common names and synonyms are available in 271 different languages and regional variants, and there are 21 languages that have a coverage greater than 85% of species with a known common name.

-MyAvibase, launched in 2013, provides free tools for users who want to maintain their life lists and generate reports that are focused on finding target species that the observer has not yet seen (where to go, what to see, when to go, how long to visit), or general regional statistics (e.g. total number of species by country).
+MyAvibase, launched in 2013, provides free tools for users to maintain their life lists and generate reports that are focused on finding target species that the observer has not yet seen, or general regional statistics (e.g. total number of species by country).